dz0ny/klipper-prusa-mk3s/README.md

 ## Install
 1. Install https://docs.mainsail.xyz/setup/mainsail-os to SDCard and RPI Zero 2 W
 2. Connect as described in https://help.prusa3d.com/en/article/raspberry-pi-zero-w-preparation-and-installation_2180
+3. Update all components under Machine tab, otherwise config might not be able to load
-3. Add the following to the to `moonraker.conf`
+4. Add the following to the to `moonraker.conf`

 ```yml
 [update_manager prusa]